March 3, 2022

 COWS – PART II

-After filtering three liters of water and leaving a note in the FarOut App telling other hikers about the water, I worked my way back to the AZT.
-This next stretch of the trail I encountered was filled with tons of mama cows and spring calves everywhere I looked.
+After filtering three liters of water and leaving a note in the FarOut App telling other hikers about this “secret” water source, I worked my way back to the AZT.
+This next stretch of the trail was filled with tons of mama cows and spring calves everywhere I looked.

-But theses were mama and babies – a duo I tend to give a wide berth to, regardless of the species.
+But these were mama and babies – a duo I tend to give a wide berth to, regardless of the species.
 I didn’t want the heifers to see me coming and get overly protective of their nursing babies.
-I wasn’t a predator; and I didn’t want any aggressive cows charging me because of some maternal instinct.
+I wasn’t a predator, and I didn’t want any aggressive cows charging me because of some maternal instinct.

 Easy, mama!

-And so, I took it slow whenever I saw cows standing on (or immediately adjacent to the trail).
+As a result, I took it slow whenever I saw cows standing on (or immediately adjacent to) the trail.
 I tried to make a ton of noise so I didn’t startle them.
 And I spent more than a few minutes waiting for some of them to move (or just simply boxing around them).

 As the number of cows eventually thinned out, I passed a windmill and another water tank.
-It was incredibly picturesque set again the red rock hills behind it, and I had to stop to take some photos.
+It was incredibly picturesque set against the red rock hills behind it, and I knew had to stop to take some photos.

 Windmill